CLAMS App Metadata

 CLAMS Output Specification

-Defines a data model that describes output specification of a CLAMS app
+Data model that describes output specification of a CLAMS app.

 type